Fudan-iGEM/2025-wiki/pages/education.md

 ### SynBio Training Program

-Date: From January 6th to January 5th , 2025
+Date：From January 6th to January 5th ，2025

-Organizers: All members
+Organizers：All members

 **Overview**